zapabob/ROCm/docs/understand/installing_linux.md

 ### Multi-version Installation

-The multiversion installation refers to the following:
+The multi-version installation refers to the following:

 - Installation of multiple instances of the ROCm stack on a system.
 Extending the package name and its dependencies with the release version adds the